-I know it is hard to spell out those column names when you're doing ad hoc stuff, but getting in the habit will potentially save your bacon someday.
-And you can't use the excuse that you have very complicated expressions in your SELECT list, because you can reference an alias you provided.
-So the following is completely legal:
+I know it is cumbersome to spell out those column names when you're doing ad hoc stuff, but getting in the habit will potentially save your bacon someday.
+And you can't use the excuse that you have very complicated expressions in your SELECT list, because you can reference the alias in the

-SELECT foo = RTRIM(CONVERT(INT, ABS(foo) % 2)) FROM dbo.splunge ORDER BY foo;
+SELECT blat = RTRIM(CONVERT(int, ABS(foo) % 2)) FROM dbo.splunge ORDER BY blat;

 There is nothing lost by being explicit, except for a few keystrokes.
 But there is plenty to lose by not doing so – including some patience for the developer running to your cube like their head is on fire.
 Ideally, when you are making changes to existing code, you examine the entire statement to ensure consistency.
 But try to be proactive and protect yourself against the inevitable rushed and possibly botched emergency fix.